javi-air/WCMA-App/roygbiv/README.md

 <snippet>

 # Palette
 Gets an image and file name and returns and html file with the image's color palette.
+The colors are matched to a name in a spectrum.
 I modified Giv Parvaneh's roygbiv code to work in python 3+.
 ## Installation
 Clone repo
 Use pip to install the modules on the requirements module